 The MAPO was established in 2012 in response to the 2010 U.S. Census, which designated the Mankato/North Mankato region as an urbanized area (metropolitan statistical area–MSA), requiring the formation of a Metropolitan Planning Organization (MPO).

-MAPO is represented by the cities of Mankato, North Mankato, Eagle Lake, and Skyline; Blue Earth and Nicollet counties; and the townships of Belgrade, Lime, South Bend, LeRay and Mankato.
+MAPO is a partnership of the cities of Mankato, North Mankato, Eagle Lake, and Skyline; Blue Earth and Nicollet counties; and the townships of Belgrade, Lime, South Bend, LeRay and Mankato.

-MAPO is directed by a six-member policy board and advised by a Technical Advisory Committee.
-The committee reviews and formulates recommendations to the policy board regarding plans for unified work, long-range transportation, transportation improvement as well as other plans and studies MAPO prepares.
+MAPO is directed by a six-member Policy Board and advised by a Technical Advisory Committee.
+The Technical Advisory Committee reviews and formulates recommendations to the Policy Board regarding plans for the Unified Planning Work Program, Long Range Transportation Plan, Transportation Improvement Program as well as other plans and studies MAPO prepares.

 The MAPO is located at 10 Civic Center Plaza in Mankato, Minnesota.
 It is staffed by Executive Director Paul Vogel and Transportation Planner Charles Androsky.